deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 ![](figures/figures_9_0.png)

-> 🔼 Figure 4 shows a qualitative comparison of images generated by different preference optimization methods for SDXL, highlighting improved prompt alignment and aesthetic quality with RankDPO.
+> 🔼 The figure shows a qualitative comparison of images generated by different preference optimization methods for the same set of prompts, highlighting the superior prompt following and image quality achieved by the proposed RankDPO method.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Comparison among different preference optimization methods and RankDPO for SDXL.
 The results illustrate that we generate images with better prompt alignment and aesthetic quality.